eclecticlogic/pedal-dialect/README.md

 ## Release Notes

+### 1.2.1

+- Exclude getter methods that take parameters from being considered for copy-command field list.

 ### 1.2.0

 - Upgraded to support Hibernate 5.2.0.
 There is a breaking change in the UserType interface.